vectorgrp/sil-kit-adapters-qemu/chardev/README.md

 message11
 ```

-You should see output similar to the following from the SilKitAdapterQemuSpi application:
+You should see output similar to the following from the SilKitAdapterQemuChardev application:
 ```
 QEMU >> SIL Kit: message1
 SIL Kit >> QEMU: message1